 Pingdom may give you an idea of which apps are the biggest culprits currently on your site.
 Be sure to consider how "heavy" an app is before taking the plunge.
 Many apps have great customer support that will help answer your questions and maybe even provide a few tips of their own.

-If you have any questions or would like to learn more about how Groove can help your mid-market business thrive on BigCommerce Enterprise, contact us through the form below.
+If you have any questions, would like to view BigCommerce sites that Groove has launched or would like to learn more about how Groove can help your mid-market business thrive on BigCommerce Enterprise, contact us through the form below.
 A member of our team will be in touch!

 Get in Touch